Euphorbia esculenta Marloth

 How to Grow and Care

-This spurge likes deep pot with generous drain holes to accommodate its taproot.
-It needs a very airy potting medium very permeable to water which mainly consists of nonorganic material such us clay, pumice, lava grit, expanded slate, and only a little peat or leaf-mold.
-Repot every 2 years.
+This spurge likes a deep pot with generous drain holes to accommodate its taproot.
+It needs a very airy potting medium, permeable to water, consisting of nonorganic material such as clay, pumice, lava grit, expanded slate, and only a little peat leaf mold.
+Repot every two years.

-Euphorbia esculenta can tolerate moderate shade and a plant that has been growing in shade should be slowly hardened off before placing it in full sun as the plant will be severely scorched if moved too suddenly from shade into sun.
+Euphorbia esculenta can tolerate moderate shade.
+A plant growing in the shade should be slowly hardened off before placing it in full sun as the plant will be severely scorched if moved too suddenly from shade into the sun.

 Water regularly during the active growing season.
 No water should ever be allowed to stand around the roots.
 Keep almost completely dry in winter.
-However, this succulent will tolerate dryness and can even thrive in poor, dry soils, but do better when grown in nutrient-rich soils with regular watering.
+However, this succulent will tolerate dryness and even thrive in poor, dry soils but do better when grown in nutrient-rich soils with regular watering.

 This species is native to South Africa (Cape Province).